 ~Some see a weed, some see a wish~

-Though many people consider Dandelion an invasive weed, this amazing plant offers amazing medicinal properties, as well as being wrapped in magical lore.
+Though many people consider Dandelion an invasive weed, this amazing plant offers amazing Therapeutic properties, as well as being wrapped in magical lore.

 Do you remember blowing the white fluffy tops of a Dandelion flower?
 Who doesn't?!
 What's better than a plant that gives wishes when you puff its fluff?

 This simple act helps spread seeds, allowing more Dandelions to grow.
 This is quite possibly the best adapted seed spreading method.

 In the French language, the Dandelion is referred to as "dent-de-leon", meaning, "tooth of the lion".
 This "weed" may look innocent and unimpressive, but she packs a punch!

 Dandelion is a rich source of vitamins A, B complex, and C, as well as minerals such as iron, potassium, and zinc.
 Traditionally, dandelion roots and leaves were used to support the liver. tribess boil and drink dandelion extract to help treat digestion problems, skin ailments, inflammation, liver injury, kidney disease, and heartburn.
 Early Europeans used it to remedy diabetes, high fever, and diarrhea.

 In Traditional Chinese Medicine, as well as European §møk£ Medicine, Dandelion is used for breast concerns, to support the liver and gall bladder, to promote digestion and to support the detoxification process.

 - -prevents water retention in kidneys